asgunzi/QiskitCompReal/README.md

 `print(circuit)`

-Note que é utilizada uma porta Hadamard no qubit 0, e um X controlado de 0 para 1, chegando ao estado
+Note that a Hadamard port is used in qubit 0, and a controlled-X from 0 to 1.
+The final state is

 ![](https://informacaoquantica.files.wordpress.com/2020/08/entangledstate.png)

-#Vamos rodar num simulador de computador quântico.
-Qasm vem de “quantum assembly simulator”.
+#Let’s run on a quantum computer simulator.
+Qasm comes from “quantum assembly simulator”.

 `simulator = Aer.get_backend('qasm_simulator')`